zrepl/zrepl/docs/content/_index.md

 {{% notice info %}}
 zrepl as well as this documentation is still under active development.
+It is neither feature complete nor is there a stability guarantee on the configuration format.
 Use & test at your own risk ;)
 {{% /notice %}}